-User feedback suggests that TENS offers that control, helping with psychological impacts of day to day pain management.
+User feedback suggests that TENS offers that control, helping with the psychological impacts of day to day pain management.

-One of the many reasons that the NHS suggests TENS units for managing pain is because they are found to have little or no side effects.
+One of the many reasons that the NHS suggests TENS for managing pain is because they are found to have little or no side effects.

-Side effects from overuse have been reported, however you should always speak to a medical professional before starting treatment so they can advise on correct usage.
+Plus you should always speak to a medical professional before starting treatment so they can advise on correct usage.

 PRO TIP – Don’t forget to check for latex-free pads if you have a latex allergy!

 The nature of a TENS unit (non-invasive, little or no known side effects) makes it an excellent complementary therapy to more intensive treatments.

 Recent research has shown that it can help cancer patients going through chemotherapy, providing patients with some level of control over their pain.

 10: Suitable for Chronic and Acute Pain

 TENS is amazingly found to be good for both chronic and acute pain.

 Health professionals typically recommend it as a natural therapy for pain, however there is still evidence that it can be a great treatment for acute pain conditions.